ThalesGroup/helm-spray/README.md

 Several sub-charts may have the same weight, meaning that they will be upgraded together.
 Upgrade of sub-charts of weight n+1 will only be triggered when upgrade of sub-charts of weight n is completed.

 Helm Spray creates one helm Release per sub-chart.
-Releases are individually upgraded when running the helm Spray process, in particular when using the `--target` option.
+Releases are individually upgraded when running the helm spray process, in particular when using the `--target` option.
 The name and version of the umbrella chart is set as the Chart name for all the Revisions.
 ```
 NAME            REVISION        UPDATED                         STATUS          CHART           APP VERSION     NAMESPACE